Camp Howze, South Korea: 3rd Brigade HQ

+The 3rd Brigade remained at Camp Howze until its inactivation on 1 October 1992 and when the Engineer Brigade, 2nd Infantry Division placed their headquarters at Camp Howze.

+Deactivation

 At the time of its deactivation in 2005, Camp Howze was the home of the Headquarters and Headquarters Detachment (HHD), Engineer Brigade, Second Infantry Division and the 44th Engineer Battalion.
-However the 44th had participated in the deployment of the 2nd Brigade Combat Team, Second Infantry Division, in August 2004, in support of Operation Iraqi Freedom and was subsequently redeployed to Fort Carson, Colorado, and did not return to Camp Howze.
+However, the 44th had participated in the deployment of the 2nd Brigade Combat Team, Second Infantry Division, in August 2004, in support of Operation Iraqi Freedom and was subsequently redeployed to Fort Carson, Colorado, and did not return to Camp Howze.

-On 12 September 2018 a dedication ceremony was held for the Omma Poom park, which was constructed on the site of the former Camp Howze.
+On 12 September 2018, a dedication ceremony was held for the Omma Poom park, which was constructed on the site of the former Camp Howze.

+In 2026, the Pyeongwha Museum S827 opened its doors in a historic U.S. Army Post Exchange (PX) building at Camp Howze.
+Its spacious halls serve as a regional public arts and peace center, hosting rotating contemporary art and history exhibitions.

 Camp garrisons

-It was a garrison for the 1st Battalion of the 31st Infantry Regiment, (Note: With the exception of B Company which was garrisoned at Camp Edwards in a separate compound on the east side of National Route 1—hence, "Camp Edwards East"—with "Camp Edwards West" being Camp Edwards proper.) which was "reflagged" (i.e. redesignated) as the 1st Battalion of the 5th Infantry Regiment in 1987.
+It was a garrison for the 1st Battalion of the 31st Infantry Regiment, (Note: With the exception of B Company which was garrisoned at Camp Edwards in a separate compound on the east side of National Route 1—hence, "Camp Edwards East"—with "Camp Edwards West" being Camp Edwards proper.) the 1st Battalion was re-flagged (i.e., re-designated) as the 5th Infantry in 1987.

+In 2026, the Pyeongwha Museum S827 opened its doors in a historic U.S. Army Post Exchange (PX) building at Camp Howze.

 Location

 The site of Camp Howze originated with the 1st Marine Division's establishment of a command post at Tonggu.
-(Note: Additionally noted in 同 囗 (Tóng wéi) on the Map of Korea, AMS Series L751.)
+(Note: Additionally noted in simplified 同 囗 on the Map of Korea, AMS Series L751.